Should You Run Your Business Through a Limited Liability Partnership?

 With all the advantages of running your business entity as a partnership, shouldn’t every business consider this type of structure?

 Well, no. Since a limited liability partnership is only available to accountants, lawyers, and doctors, most other business partnerships are not afforded that protection.
 In fact, since there is no separate liability of a general partnership, each partner is jointly liable for the debts of the business.
-In summary, while there are many advantages, it is wise to consult with a business or tax lawyer to determine if it makes sense for you.
+In summary, while there are many advantages, it is wise to consult with a business-, corporate/commercial-, or tax lawyer to determine if it makes sense for you.